jiangxiaoyong/multiplayer-online-battle/README.md

 ### Running instruction locally for development

-Thanks to Emacs, CIDER, nREPL and Figwheel providing efficient interactive development environment that rocks, which enale REPL-driven development for both front-end and back-end.
+Thanks to Emacs, CIDER, nREPL and Figwheel providing efficient interactive development environment that rocks, which enable REPL-driven development for both front-end and back-end.

 ### Back-end: